ASFHyP3/geospatial-ai-tutorials/severe-weather/SatChipDataModule_README.md

     satchip_version:  0.3.0
     bounds:           [-103.24111, 44.39625, -101.30495, 45.58643]
 ```
 Pre-staged data are available in Google Drive to run this [tutorial](#example-tutorial).
-These data includes a Labeled hail damage, S1RTC, and S2L2A data from June 4, 2020.
+These data include a Labeled hail damage, S1RTC, and S2L2A data from June 4, 2020.
 You can download them in the terminal command line with the following commands.
 ```bash
 mkdir data